mrtwidget/Livemaps/README.md

 ***API***
 1. Edit `www/api/config.api.php` and configure MySQL database settings
-    - *For standalone API usage, copy only the the `api` folder to your web server*
+    - *For standalone API usage, copy only the the `www/api` folder to your web server*
 2. Send GET request to `www/api/livemap.api.php?livemap=server_id` for JSON-encoded response

     **Filtering**